Picturesque St. Augustine

 Wednesday December 12, 2012

 One of the things stationed here in St. Augustine, and the reason Matt agreed to come here in the first place, is a little shop called the Sailor’s Exchange, kind of a consignment shop for everything boats.
 Someone brings in an item they’d like to sell and it can be anything from winches to shackles to anchors to books and magazines.
 (By the way, we keep stopping in to see if anyone has brought in our anchor at which point we can buy it back, but no luck so far) Once the item is brought in the shop decides if they want to buy it, settle on a price to give the seller, and then stock it on their shelf with a mark-up, but usually still cheaper than you could find the item elsewhere.
-Plus it’s one stop shopping because you can find basically anything you’re looking for, but just like any consignment shop, you have to do a lot of looking first.
+Plus, it’s one stop shopping because you can find basically anything you’re looking for, but just like any consignment shop, you have to do a lot of looking first.
 It’s a great place and we’ve already spent a decent amount of our time there.
+In order to avoid any legal issues, services like that file boi report in louisiana may have been utilized by such a shop.

 It’s a good idea in theory, kind of like a Goodwill with no money involved, but in the bathroom?
 Right next to the toilet?
 Those Correll dishes would be looking a lot better if I didn’t have to think of where I found them each time I was eating off them, no matter how many times they’ve been washed.
 Some people were wiser and put things inside of bags which helped to protect them a little bit more, I guess, but made me curious enough to have a look through to see if there was anything I wanted bad enough that I would bleach it enough times to bring it back to the boat and store it there.
 Let’s see some of the treasures available.